peterirlam/shopping-cart/README.md

 # 📖 &nbsp; Overview

 This app uses Express on the backend and features a fully functional shopping cart.
+Built using react-router-dom, react hooks and context as well as supporting Stripe payment processing.
 Add or remove items and your basket will update.
 Click on your cart to see your totals displayed in a modal.
 When you're ready to purchase your items, you'll be redirected to the Stripe payment dashboard.
 This details your items including their descriptions.
 Don't worry you won't be charged!

 ## 🔗 &nbsp; Demo